Andrew Yang & Bernie Sanders Won’t Participate in CNN LGBTQ Town Hall

 CNN on Wednesday announced details of its upcoming town hall event in Los Angeles, which will take place next month and feature nine of the Democratic Party’s candidates running for president, but the cable news network announced that both Bernie Sanders and Andrew Yang declined invitations to participate in the LGBTQ town hall.

 Both candidates reported that they had scheduling conflicts that prevented them from participating in the October event, per CNN.
-The CNN article about the town hall did not specify what the scheduling conflicts with either Sanders or Yang.
+The CNN article about the town hall did not go into the specifics of either Sanders’ of Yang’s scheduling conflict.

-Otherwise, CNN said that candidates Tom Steyer; New Jersey Sen. Cory Booker; former Vice President Joe Biden; California Sen. Kamala Harris; Massachusetts Sen. Elizabeth Warren; South Bend, Indiana Mayor Pete Buttigieg; former Texas Rep. Beto O’Rourke; Minnesota Sen. Amy Klobuchar; and former Housing and Urban Development Secretary Julián Castro would all participate in the CNN event.
+The CNN report stated that candidates Tom Steyer, New Jersey Sen. Cory Booker, former Vice President Joe Biden, California Sen. Kamala Harris, Massachusetts Sen. Elizabeth Warren, South Bend, Indiana Mayor Pete Buttigieg, former Texas Rep. Beto O’Rourke, Minnesota Sen. Amy Klobuchar, and former Housing and Urban Development Secretary Julián Castro will all participate in the CNN event.

-The candidates will be interviewed in thirty minute segments by CNN anchors Dana Bash, Anderson Cooper, Chris Cuomo, and Don Lemon at the event, which will begin airing at 7 p.m. and last until 11 p.m.
+The candidates will be interviewed in 30-minute segments by CNN anchors Dana Bash, Anderson Cooper, Chris Cuomo, and Don Lemon at the event, which will begin airing at 7 p.m. and will last until 11 p.m.
 Audience members will also get a chance to ask the candidates questions.

 CNN said it would extend invitations to other candidates who met DNC requirements for candidacy by September 25.
 According to CNN, the Democratic National Committee (DNC) determines eligibility based on whether candidates poll higher than two percent in four national polls chosen by the committee.
-Candidates must also have more than 130,000 individual donors with 400 of those donations coming from at least 20 states, per CNN.
+Candidates must also have more than 130,000 individual donors with 400 of those donations coming from at least 20 states.

 The CNN Town Hall on LGBTQ issues will take place on October 10 and is being sponsored by the Human Rights Campaign (HRC).
 According to CNN, HRC said it planned the event for October 10 as the 31st anniversary of National Coming Out Day will be the following day, on October 11.
-The even is being dubbed “Power of Pride” by HRC.
+The event is being dubbed “Power of Pride” by HRC.

 Looking amazing Philadelphia #YangGang!!
 Let’s show the country the future. ???????????????? pic.twitter.com/nR83HE8jiu